 At any time, a parent can request an evaluation for special education services.
-Within a reasonable amount of time, the school must decide if the evaluation is needed.
+Within 15 days, the school must decide if the evaluation is needed.
 If the evaluation is needed, the parent will be notified and asked to provide consent for the evaluation.
-The school must complete the evaluation and provide the report within 60 calendar days of the date the school receives the written consent.
+The school must complete the evaluation and provide the report within 45 school days of the date the school receives the written consent.
 The school must give a copy of the report to the parent.
+An Admission Review Determination (ARD) meeting will take place 30 Calendar days thereafter.

 If the school determines that the evaluation is not needed, the school will provide the parent with a written notice that explains why the child will not be evaluated.
 This written notice will include a statement that informs the parent of their rights if they disagree with the school.
-Additionally, the notice must inform the parent how to obtain a copy of the Notice of Procedural Safeguards-Rights of Parents of Students with Disabilities.
+At that time, a Notice of Procedural Safeguards-Rights of Parents of Students with Disabilities booklet will be provided.